Contrerasv742/ece118/lab0/docs/prelab0.md

 // ...
 ```

 Based on the documentation the timers should be added as such, one per function that needs a timer.
-Above the psuedocode defines the timer as set whenever the respective event function is called for the first time for simplicity.
+Above the pseudocode defines the timer as set whenever the respective event function is called for the first time for simplicity.
 In actuality, the ES_Config timers should be used to properly time the various event-checkers.

 # Part 7 - Finite State Machine (FSM)